Stardent Inc.

+Both of the founding companies had formed in 1985, intending to address different market niches; Stellar concentrated on high-performance workstation type machines, while Ardent developed a custom vector processor that allowed it to compete with large supercomputers for graphics-related tasks.
+Ardent had considered a workstation entry of their own to compete with Stellar, but the merger ended the need for a second design.

+The company was never able to compete successfully with larger vendors and its sales peaked at around $40 million in 1990.
+The company successfully sold off some of its technologies before being broken up completely in 1994.

 History

 Stellar Computer

 Stellar Computer was founded in 1985 in Newton, Massachusetts, and headed by William Poduska, who had previously founded Prime Computer and Apollo Computer.
-This company aimed to produce a workstation system with enough performance to be a serious threat to the Titan, and at a lower price.
+This company aimed to produce a workstation system with enough performance to be a serious threat to the Ardent Titan, and at a lower price.
 Ardent responded by starting work on a new desktop system called Stiletto, which featured two MIPS R3000s (paired with two R3010 FPUs) and four i860s for graphics processing (the i860s replaced the vector units).
 Their first product was demonstrated in March 1988.
 An investment from Japanese company Mitsui and others was announced in June 1988, bringing the total capital raised to $48 million.